books

 Nine Stories » 1953

-The perfect collection of short stories for a book club because people tend to have widly different opinions and interpretations of what is written here.
+The perfect collection of short stories for a book club because people tend to have wildly different opinions and interpretations of what is written here.
 Also a worthy discussion point: Salinger's obsession with young girls saving older men and older women being amoral.
 Did I mention I love WWII dramas?
 The short story For Esmé - with Love and Squalor is like a bonus episode of Band of Brothers to me.

 Franny and Zooey